zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/_accessing_zitadel_api.md

 ## Accessing ZITADEL APIs

-In this step we will authenticate a service user and receive an access_token to use against the ZITADEL API.
+In this step, we will authenticate a service user and receive an access_token to use against the ZITADEL API.

 You will need to craft a POST request to ZITADEL's token endpoint: